-The 3sls was fitted using systemfit package in R using FGLS, and the Bayesian methods were run using JAGS from R (r2jags).
-Two chains, each one with 5000 initial iterations and 1000 burn-in were used.
-The multiple chains allowed for a check of convergence by the degree of their mixing and the initial iterations enabled to estimate iteration autocorrelation.
+The three-stage least squares method was fitted by using the systemfit package (Henningsen and Hamann, 2007) in R using FGLS, and the Bayesian methods were run using JAGS (Plummer, 2003) from R (r2jags).
+Two chains, each with 5000 initial iterations and 1000 burn-in, were used.
+The multiple chains allowed for a check of convergence by the degree of their mixing and the initial iterations enabled us to estimate iteration auto-correlation.
 A variable number of further 1000-iteration runs were performed until convergence was reached as estimated by the absolute value of the Geweke statistics for the first 10% and last 50% of iterations in a run being below 2.5.
-A final additional run of 5000 iterations was performed for each chain to achieve a total sample of 10000 iterations, and a MC error of about 1% of the parameter SE on which to base the posterior estimates.
-For the uBGN, an offset of 0.01 is added to the shape parameter $\nu_1$ for the Gamma distribution of the cost, to prevent the sampled shape parameter to become too close to zero, which may result in infinite densities.
-See the Supplementary File for the JAGS model code for BFL.
+A final additional run of 5000 iterations was performed for each chain to achieve a total sample of 10000 iterations, and a Monte Carlo error of about 1% of the parameter standard error (SE) on which to base the posterior estimates.
+For model uBGN, an offset of 0.01 was added to the shape parameter ν_1 for the gamma distribution of the cost, to prevent the sampled shape parameter from becoming too close to 0, which may result in infinite densities.
+See http://wileyonlinelibrary.com/journal/rss-datasets for the JAGS model code for BFL.